Juvenile Crimes Lawyer in New Jersey

 Your child’s records should be kept under seal and reviewed only by law enforcement, judicial and government agencies unless the child has been found guilty of an offense that would be a serious crime if committed by an adult such as one that would classify as a first-, second- or third-degree offense.
 Even so, your lawyer can help you with applying to keep the adjudication kept confidential on the basis that it would protect your child from “specific and extraordinary harm.”

 Additionally, depending on the nature of the offense, your child’s juvenile record could be expunged after five years have passed from the child’s release from custody or the end of supervision.
-The Law Office of Jason A. Volet, LLC, helps families with expungement issues.
+The Law Office of Jason A. Volet, helps families with expungement issues.